opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: void cvReduce(const CvArr* src, CvArr* dst, int dim=-1, int op=CV_REDUCE_SUM)
 .. ocv:pyoldfunction:: cv.Reduce(src, dst, dim=-1, op=CV_REDUCE_SUM)-> None

-    :param src: Source 2D matrix.
+    :param src: input 2D matrix.

-    :param dst: Destination vector.
+    :param dst: output vector.
 Its size and type is defined by  ``dim``  and  ``dtype``  parameters.

-    :param dim: Dimension index along which the matrix is reduced.
+    :param dim: dimension index along which the matrix is reduced.
 0 means that the matrix is reduced to a single row.
 1 means that the matrix is reduced to a single column.

-    :param rtype: Reduction operation that could be one of the following:
+    :param rtype: reduction operation that could be one of the following:

-            * **CV_REDUCE_SUM** The output is the sum of all rows/columns of the matrix.
+            * **CV_REDUCE_SUM**: the output is the sum of all rows/columns of the matrix.

-            * **CV_REDUCE_AVG** The output is the mean vector of all rows/columns of the matrix.
+            * **CV_REDUCE_AVG**: the output is the mean vector of all rows/columns of the matrix.

-            * **CV_REDUCE_MAX** The output is the maximum (column/row-wise) of all rows/columns of the matrix.
+            * **CV_REDUCE_MAX**: the output is the maximum (column/row-wise) of all rows/columns of the matrix.

-            * **CV_REDUCE_MIN** The output is the minimum (column/row-wise) of all rows/columns of the matrix.
+            * **CV_REDUCE_MIN**: the output is the minimum (column/row-wise) of all rows/columns of the matrix.

-    :param dtype: When it is negative, the destination vector will have the same type as the source matrix.
-Otherwise, its type will be  ``CV_MAKE_TYPE(CV_MAT_DEPTH(dtype), src.channels())`` .
+    :param dtype: when negative, the destination vector will have the same type as the source matrix, otherwise, its type will be ``CV_MAKE_TYPE(CV_MAT_DEPTH(dtype), src.channels())``.

 The function ``reduce`` reduces the matrix to a vector by treating the matrix rows/columns as a set of 1D vectors and performing the specified operation on the vectors until a single row/column is obtained.
 For example, the function can be used to compute horizontal and vertical projections of a raster image.
 In case of ``CV_REDUCE_SUM`` and ``CV_REDUCE_AVG`` , the output may have a larger element bit-depth to preserve accuracy.
 And multi-channel arrays are also supported in these two reduction modes.